dekuNukem/daytripper/README.md

 Daytripper works out-of-box with Windows, from XP to 10.
 No driver needed.

-It is also compatible with anything that supports USB keyboards, such as Linux, MacOS, Android, iOS, and more.
+It is also compatible with anything that supports USB keyboards, such as Linux, MacOS, Android, and more.

 Read [Advanced Usage Guide](/advanced_usage.md) to see how to use it on other systems.